 Introduction: Context and Method

 The following analysis draws from the first two lectures delivered by Bertrand Russell at Gordon Square, London, in the early twentieth century, later published as The Philosophy of Logical Atomism (Open Court, 1985).
-These opening lectures are foundational not merely for analytic philosophy, but for what may be understood as a rigorous theory of knowledge—a disciplined method for moving from vague conviction to precise understanding, and from belief to demonstrable truth.
+These opening lectures are foundational not merely for analytic philosophy but for what may be understood as a rigorous theory of knowledge—a disciplined method for moving from vague conviction to precise understanding and from belief to demonstrable truth.

 Although Russell’s project is philosophical rather than managerial, the implications of his method extend directly into modern organizational leadership and institutional governance.
+At its core, leadership is an epistemic activity.
+Leaders form beliefs about reality, act upon those beliefs, and evaluate their adequacy against the world they encounter.

 This article develops key principles derived from Russell’s logical atomism and applies them to leadership practice, arguing that governance failures are frequently failures not of intention or intelligence, but of method—failures in how organizations come to know, assert, and evaluate what they believe to be true.